Rape upon Rape: Sources

 The character of Politick is connected to a tradition of politically involved individuals that frequent coffee-houses.
 These include the character Upholsterer featured in the Tatler and Beaver the Haberdasher from the Spectator.
 The type of character also appeared in multiple plays that Fielding would have known, including: Toby Clincher in Sir Harry Wildair (1701) and Postscript in The Generous Husband: or, The Coffee-House Politician (1711).
 The general idea behind Politick are an incarnation of the news of the day and his discussions involve many events that were contemporaneous with the play.
 Real newspapers and their reports are mocked throughout.

 Other characters are likewise connected to a traditional type within Restoration literature; Squeezum is related to the corrupt politician Quorum in Charles Coffey's The Beggar's Wedding (1729) or the Justice of the Peace in Coffey's The Female Parson (1730).
 Other works use the same character type, including Butler's Hudibras, Thomas Baker's The Humour of the Age (1701), Swift's Project for the Advancement of Religion, and the Reformation of Manners (1709), and Christopher Bullock's The Per-Juror (1717).
 Of course, Fielding's own works, including The Author's Farce, The Old Debauchees, and The Covent-Garden Tragedy includes the character type.
 However, as Thomas Lockwood points out, "These earlier stage justices are precedents more than sources, as the scope and development of the Squeezum character are beyond anything to be found in these other examples."

 Influence

 Later works, including Arthur Murphy's The Upholster, or What News?
 (1758) and William Hodson's The Adventures of a Night (1783), borrowed from the play and met with mixed results.
 The play was also transformed by Bernard Miles into the musical Lock up your Daughters (1959).
 The show was performed at the Mermaid Theatre on 28 May 1959 and lasted for 330 shows.
 It was shown in Boston, New Haven, and Toronto in 1960, Melbourne in 1961, again at the Mermaid Theatre in 1962, and later Pasadena and Fort Lauderdale in 1968 and at East Haddam and the West End in 1969.
 A film version was made in 1969, but the movie has little connection to the original play.

+In the Soviet Union, the play "The Coffee-House Politician, or The Justice Caught in his own Trap" was staged at the Satire Theatre in 1954 and later recorded as a radio play.